DenchiSoft/denchisoft.github.io/docs/record.md

 ![OBS Setup 3](../images/obs_screenshots/obs_3.png "OBS Setup 3")

 Choose application to capture ("Vtube Studio").
-If you want to use a transparent background on windows, make sure the box for __"Allow Transparency"__ is checked.
+If you want to use a transparent background on Windows, make sure the box for __"Allow Transparency"__ is checked.

 ![OBS Setup 4](../images/obs_screenshots/obs_4.png "OBS Setup 4")